William103/first-attempt-at-a-lisp/README.md

    * Ex. `(define >= (lambda (a b) (not (< a b))))` binds to the symbol `>=` the `>=` function.

 # Samples
 See the file `collatz.scm` for an example program.
 This program finds the largest number of steps it takes to reach 1 along the collatz sequence for all numbers less than 100.
 You can run it with `cargo run --release < collatz.scm`.
+There is also the file `lists.scm` which gives some examples of how to program with lists.